ibm-cloud-docs/vpc/vsi_is_creating_auto_scale_group.md

 1. Make sure that you have the required IBM {{site.data.keyword.iamshort}} (IAM) permissions to create an instance group.
 For more information, see [Required permissions for VPC resources](/docs/vpc?topic=vpc-resource-authorizations-required-for-api-and-cli-calls).
 2. In the [{{site.data.keyword.cloud_notm}} console ![External link icon](../icons/launch-glyph.svg "External link icon")](https://{DomainName}/vpc-ext), go to **Menu icon ![Menu icon](../icons/icon_hamburger.svg) > VPC Infrastructure > Auto scale > Instance groups**.
 3. Click **New instance group** and enter the information in Table 2.
-4. If you want to create dynamic scaling policies as part of instance group creation, see [Creating scaling policies](#creating-scaling-policies) for more information.
+4. If you want to create dynamic scaling policies as part of instance group creation, for more information, see [Creating scaling policies](#creating-scaling-policies).
 You can also [add policies later](/docs/vpc?topic=vpc-managing-instance-group#creating-target-policies), after you create your instance group.
 5. Click **Create instance group** when the information is complete.

 | Field | Value |